geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

 You can find this example and along with several others on [the official website](https://mobility-toolbox-js.geops.io/examples).
 Also check out the [documentation](https://mobility-toolbox-js.geops.io/doc) which also received a major shake-up for this new version.

 We use **mobility-toolbox-js** in all our applications.
 A great example is our [mobility-web-component](https://mobility-web-component.geops.io/geops-mobility) , a web component  that encapsulates all the [geOps APIs](https://developer.geops.io/) in one HTML element configurable by attributes.
-You can see it live in action in our [RVF website](https://www.rvf.de/fahrtinfo/netzplan):
+You can see it live in action in RVF website:

 ![geOps application:  RVF Netzplan](/images/blog/mobility-toolbox-js-3-0-0/geops-rvf-site.jpeg "geOps application:  RVF Netzplan")